 The South Platte River is an important feature to the Stadium District Master Plan.
-All three sections of the Master Plan Framework chapter address the river.
+All three sections of this chapter address the river.
 Figure 34 is conceptual in nature and shows one example that achieves the plan's recommendations and strategies.